lockmepl/lockme-wordpress/readme.txt

 = 2.3 =

-* Add logging all API communication errors to the database
+* Add logging all API communication errors to the database.

 = 2.2 =

-* Add information about invoice data (only Booking System PRO for now)
+* Add information about invoice data (only Booking System PRO for now).

 = 2.1 =

-* Move everything into own namespace to mitigate conflicts
+* Move everything into own namespace to mitigate conflicts.

 = 2.0 =
-* Require PHP 7.2 and Lockme SDK 2.0
+* Require PHP 7.2 and Lockme SDK 2.0.
-* Solve race condition on refreshing tokens
+* Solve race condition on refreshing tokens.
-* Adapt to another ABI change in Bookly
+* Adapt to another ABI change in Bookly.

 = 1.3 =
-* Added option to use plugin against any specified domain per Lockme team internal needs
+* Added option to use plugin against any specified domain per Lockme team internal needs.

 = 1.2 =
-* Added RODO mode that will prevent plugin from sending ANY customer information to Lockme (only sent data is date, hour, room, booking ID and its status)
+* Added RODO mode that will prevent plugin from sending ANY customer information to Lockme (only sent data is date, hour, room, booking ID and its status).
-* Refactored plaugins list to show only installed and supported plaugins
+* Refactored plaugins list to show only installed and supported plugins.
 * Added option to manually upload access token.
 Using it is highly discouraged if you don't know what are you doing.

 = 1.0 =